Ahmad Yaar Khan Naeemi quoted ten ahadith in this chapter to prove his false stance of Prophet peace be upon him being Omnipresent

 This establishes that he was seeing the fitna of Yazeed and Hajjaj ibn Yusuf which were to occur after some time.

-These Ahadith prove that Rasoolullah صلی اللہ علیہ وسلم sees the futurity, near and far occurrences, Hauze-Kauthar, Jannat, Jahannam, etc. with his blessed eyes..[Ja al-Haq page 72]
+These Ahadith prove that Rasoolullah صلی اللہ علیہ وسلم sees the futurity, near and far occurrences, Hauze-Kauthar, Jannat, Jahannam, etc. with his blessed eyes..[Ja al-Haq page 72] Response

 I don’t know why in the chapter of Omnipresence of Prophet peace be upon him He is quoting the ahadith regarding the things and fitan which Allah showed to Prophet peace be upon him.
 Ahlus Sunnah do believe in Miracles.
 It only Happened at the specific period of time, The Prophet peace be upon him did not say that i can always see fitan and everything.
 There is no proof of the continuity of this vision.

-☛Qadhi Ayaad said commenting on hadith like this
+☛Qadhi Ayaad said regarding hadith like this

 هذا مما لا يمكنه منه – عليه السلام – أن يقوله إلا عن وحى ، إذ لا يعلم من أمور المغيبات إلا ما علمه الله

 This is from what the Prophet peace be upon him cannot say except from the wahyy, for he does not know from the matters of unseen except what Allah taught Him.[ Ikmal Al Mu’alim Sharh Sahih Muslim Vol. 7 P. 331-332 H. 136] Scan:

 وهو ما كان يعلم الغيب حين كان فى الاحياء فكيف بعد الموت